Alain (philosopher): The propos

-World War One
+World War I

-As war approached Alain campaigned in his writing for peace in Europe, and when war did come, without compromising his views and aged forty-six, he volunteered immediately.
-As he wrote, he couldn't stand the idea of remaining in civilian life, while the 'best', who included his own pupils, were sent to be massacred.
+As war approached, Alain campaigned in his writing for peace in Europe, and when war did come, without compromising his views and aged forty-six, he volunteered immediately.
+As he wrote, he could not stand the idea of remaining in civilian life, while the 'best', who included his own pupils, were sent to be massacred.
 He was assigned to the artillery where he served conscientiously as a telephonist on the front lines, and refused promotion to the officer ranks.
-In 1916 his ankle was crushed in the wheel of a cart carrying munitions to Verdun.
+In 1916, his ankle was crushed in the wheel of a cart carrying munitions to Verdun.
 After several weeks in hospital and an unsuccessful return to the front, he was transferred to the meteorological service and then demobbed in October 1917.

-While convalescing he began to write again, this time more substantial works.
+While convalescing, he began to write again, this time more substantial works.
 The first of these was Mars ou la guerre jugée (translated as Mars, or the truth about war), published in 1921.
-In this he wrote that what he felt most strongly about the war was the slavery it led to, the scorn of officers for the ordinary soldiers, treating them as animals; the army was a huge machine aimed at keeping men in obedience for organised slaughter.
+In this, he wrote that what he felt most strongly about the war was the slavery it led to, the scorn of officers for the ordinary soldiers, treating them as animals; the army was a huge machine aimed at keeping men in obedience for organised slaughter.

-Books
+Writing

-This wartime writing was the beginning of a prolific output and over a variety of subjects.
+This wartime writing was the beginning of a prolific output on a variety of subjects.
 The first works to be published were Quatre-vingt un chapitres sur l’Esprit et les Passions, in 1917, and Système des Beaux-Arts, in 1920.
-In fact, he'd written two academic books before the war, before he had adopted his pseudonym: his thesis at the Ecole Normale on the Stoics, and a published volume on Spinoza.
+In fact, he had written two academic books before the war, before he had adopted his pseudonym: his thesis at the École Normale on the Stoics, and a published volume on Spinoza.
 The first major work of the post-war years was Les Idées et les Ages, published in two volumes in 1926.
 Apart from the several collections of propos, there followed many books, including works on philosophy, Plato, Stendhal, Balzac, and Charles Dickens.
-In 1934 came a second major work, on religion, Les Dieux (translated as The Gods), followed two years late by his intellectual autobiography, Histoire de mes pensées.
+In 1934 came a second major work, on religion, Les Dieux (translated as The Gods), followed two years later by his intellectual autobiography, Histoire de mes pensées.
 André Comte-Sponville has described his later work as ‘the finest prose of ideas of the century’.

-Later life and World War Two
+Later life and World War II

-Through the thirties Alain was politically active as a prominent pacifist; in 1934 he was a co-founder of the Comité de vigilance des intellectuels antifascists.
+Through the 1930s, Alain was politically active as a prominent pacifist; in 1934, he was a co-founder of the Comité de vigilance des intellectuels antifascistes (CVIA).
 After retirement from teaching, many publications followed, with books published every year.

-But he was also struggling against illness, which confined him to a wheelchair, as the second world war started.
+But he was also struggling against illness, which confined him to a wheelchair, as the Second World War started.
 His spirits revived with his marriage in December 1945 to Gabrielle Landormy, twenty years his junior, and with whom he had fallen in love nearly forty years before.